Lalit1112/obsidian-ai-assistant/README.md

 Prompt mode allows you to use a selected piece of text from your note as input for the assistant.
 From here you can ask the assistant to translate, summarize, generate code etc.

+**Model Selection**: Choose different AI models for individual queries without changing your default settings.
+Select from OpenAI, Anthropic Claude, or Google Gemini models per request.

+**Critique Mode**: Enable a second AI model to analyze and provide feedback on the primary response.
+After receiving the initial response, wait 60 seconds for detailed critique with bullet-point feedback on accuracy, missing elements, clarity, and improvements.

+**Built-in Prompts**: Three specialized prompts are always available:
+- **📝 Fix grammar and spelling (with highlights)** - Enhanced grammar correction with ==markdown highlighting== for all changes
+- **🏗️ Suggest markdown structure improvements** - Document organization and readability suggestions
+- **🌐 Optimize for Quartz web publishing** - Prepare notes for web publication with SEO and readability guidance

 **Custom Prompts**: Define up to 3 frequently used prompts in the settings (e.g., "Translate to Spanish", "Summarize this text").
 These will appear as quick-select options in the prompt modal, saving you time on common tasks.

-**Grammar Fix**: A built-in "📝 Fix grammar and spelling (with highlights)" option is always available in the dropdown.
-This special prompt will highlight all changes made using ==markdown highlighting== syntax, making it easy to see exactly what was corrected.

 ### 🖼 Image Assistant